bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

 .. important::
-   When producing XML files compliant to the schema, it is essential to stick to the element order (as described below).
+   When producing XML files compliant to the schema, it is essential to stick to the element order (including nested elements) as described below.
 See the sample `XML files <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/example_files>`_.

 Element groups
 --------------